mrgnhnt96/revali/doc-site/docs/revali/getting-started/debug-server.md

         ```

     - The URL in this case is: `http://127.0.0.1:8080/ykhykCh6zyY=/`

 4. Paste the URL in the input box and press `Enter`.

 :::info
-If you're running a flutter application or your server is not located in the root of your project, VS Code may try to connect to the wrong process automatically.
-In this case, open a the root of your server directory in a new VS Code window and try again.
+If you're running a Flutter application or your server is not located in the root of your project, VS Code may try to connect to the wrong process automatically.
+In this case, open the root of your server directory in a new VS Code window and try again.
 :::